 Traditional brick-and-mortar pharmacies

-Today, Amazon’s efforts in the pharmaceutical space mainly point to an attempt to disrupt the last-mile end of the pharmacy supply chain: retail pharmacies like CVS and Rite Aid.
+Today, Amazon’s efforts in the pharmaceutical space mainly attempt to disrupt the last-mile of the pharmacy supply chain: retail pharmacies like CVS and Rite Aid.

-The current process of picking up a subscription is time-consuming and inefficient, and the price that patient pay for their medicine varies based on factors like geography, insurance, and more.
+The current process of picking up a prescription is time-consuming and inefficient, and the price that patients pay for their medicine varies based on factors like geography, insurance, and more.

-But now, with its vast network of fulfillment centers and its PillPack acquisition, Amazon is working on a solution to this problem that could mean free 1-2 day shipping or even same-day shipping of medicines to anywhere in the US.
-Amazon also has footholds in the brick-and-mortar world it could leverage, through Whole Foods and its forthcoming grocery chain.
+But the delivery offerings come at a price for pharmacies.
+With its vast network of fulfillment centers and its PillPack acquisition, Amazon could offer cheaper and faster delivery, pricing out the retail pharmacies in the long run.
+Amazon also has footholds in the brick-and-mortar world it could eventually leverage, through Whole Foods and its forthcoming grocery chain.